bprinty/vuex-reflect/docs/README.md

   static api() {
     return {
       create: '/todos', // url for creating new todo items (POST)
-      query: '/todos', // url for querying with parameters (GET /todos?name.like=my-todo)
+      fetch: '/todos', // url for fetching data with parameters (GET /todos?name.like=my-todo)
       get: '/todos/:id', // url for getting data for a single todo (GET)
-      udpate: '/todos/:id', // url for updating a single todo (PUT)
+      update: '/todos/:id', // url for updating a single todo (PUT)
       delete: '/todos/:id', // url for deleting a single todo (DELETE) };
   }